-The Company employed 165 full time equivalent staff at 31 December 2019 (2018: 184), excluding casuals.
-Staff numbers decreased by 19 during the year.
-This arose due to an organisational restructure undertaken in the second half of 2019.
+The Company employed 165 full time equivalent staff at 31 December 2020 (2019: 165), excluding casuals.

 Likely developments

 The Group will continue to pursue its policy of raising program quality, increasing brand recognition, maintaining financial strength and offering high quality services and facilities.